Mormyshka

-Mormyshka (or Mormishka, or Marmooska, мормышка) is a sort of fishing lure or a jig.
-The word is derived from Russian word Mormysh (мормыш) meaning Freshwater Shrimp (Gammarus).
+A Mormyshka (or Mormishka, or Marmooska, мормышка) is a type of fishing lure or a jig.
+The word is derived from the Russian word Mormysh (мормыш) meaning Freshwater Shrimp (Gammarus).

-Mormyshka was invented in the 19th century in Russia.
+The mormyshka was invented in Russia during the 1860s.
 The prototypes were big spoon lures used for ice fishing.
-Trying to imitate shrimps, anglers made lures smaller and changed the way of fixing them on the line.
-As a result, efficient lures appeared and were spread quickly among ice fishermen all around Russia and Scandinavia.
+Trying to imitate shrimps, anglers made lures smaller and changed their method of fixing them on the line.
+These more efficient lures spread quickly among ice fishermen throughout Russia and Scandinavia.

-Mormyshka consists of a metallic head, often made of tungsten, and a hook soldered in it.
+Mormyshkas have a metallic head, often made of tungsten, and a hook soldered in it.
 There is a small vertical hole in the middle of the head where the line passes through.

-The way to knot Mormyshka to the line is unusual, but is not difficult.
-The line is put through the hole and tied to the hook.
+The method for knotting mormyshkas to the line is unusual, but not difficult.
+The line is inserted through the hole and tied to the hook.

-When suspended, Mormyshka keeps an almost horizontal position, and the point of the hook is above its shank.
+Mormyshkas float in an almost horizontal position, and the point of the hook stays above its shank.

 Some mormyshkas have a Bead Head on the hook.

-In contrast to Jig Heads, original Russian Mormyshka jigs have no up eye;
+In contrast to Jig Heads, original Russian mormyshka jigs have no up eye;

-Mormyshkas are not always globe-shaped.
-There are many forms that provide different presentations to fish;
+Mormyshkas are not always spherical.
+There are many shapes that provide different presentations to fish;

-Usually, high quality Mormyshka is not painted, but coated or plated with Nickel, Brass, Copper, Gold, Silver, or combination of two metals, that provides better attraction to fish.
+Usually, high quality mormyshkas are not painted, but coated or plated with nickel, brass, copper, gold, silver, or an alloy, which provides better attraction to fish.

-For the past few years Mormyshka has been used in summer fishing as well with long poles and a float or a nod.
+In recent years mormyshkas have been used in summer fishing as well, with long poles and a float or a bobber.
 It is used either with live bait or alone.
-Also, anglers use palmers tied on Mormyshkas.
+Also, anglers use palmers tied on mormyshkas.